bangpound/drupal-project/README.md

 1. Run `git diff` to determine if any of the scaffolding files have changed.
    Review the files for any changes and restore any customizations to `.htaccess` or `robots.txt`.
-1. Commit everything all together in a single commit, so `web` will remain in sync with the `core` when checking out branches or running `git bisect`.
+1. Commit everything all together in a single commit, so `docroot` will remain in sync with the `core` when checking out branches or running `git bisect`.
 1. In the event that there are non-trivial conflicts in step 2, you may wish to perform these steps on a branch, and use `git merge` to combine the